BioMedLab-HM/biomed-iot/DOMAIN_SETUP.md

 # Secure NGINX + Let’s Encrypt TLS Setup
-_**This manual setup has been integrated into the automated setup of Biomed IoT.
+_**This manual setup has been integrated into the automated setup of Biomed IoT and is therefore obsolete.
 It is just kept for reference**_

 This guide walks you—step by step—through hardening an NGINX server with a free Let’s Encrypt certificate.
 Everything is done from a **terminal** with **sudo** rights.